 - Campus and community leaders

-Apply here by April 14 to confirm your spot!
-Registration is free and breakfast and lunch will be provided.
+Apply here by March 18 to confirm your spot!
+Registration is free and lunch will be provided.

 - Breakfast & Welcome

 - “What are Human Rights?”
 Human Rights Issues Deep Dive

 - Break-Out Session – “Human Rights Idol”